 Lecturer J. P. C. Fraser.
-Tu. and Th. at 4.30 p. m.

 This is a course in literature of the English Bible.
 The course will consist of the reading and appreciation of many of the finer passages in the Old and New Testaments.
 Many passages will be memorized.
-Special attention will be given to the books of the Psalms, Job, Isaiah, which will be treated as complete books, and the design will be to make passages that are read and studied "a possession forever."
+Special attention will be given to the books of the Psalms, Job, Isaiah, which will be treated as complete books, and the design will be to make passages that are read and studied "a possession forever".

 Allusions will be made to the historical background of the writer dealt with, and students may find it helpful to consult Sir Frederic Kenyon's Story of the Bible, which is an account of how the books of the Bible came down to us.
-The course, as stated above, is a course in literature, not in history nor in biblical criticism.
+The course, as stated above, is a course in literature, not in history or in biblical criticism.